smart-data-lake/smart-data-lake/blog/2022-04-07-SDL_databricks/2022-04-07-Databricks.md

 	![job status](job_status.png)

 1. **Results**
-	After running the SDLB pipeline the data should be downloaded into the staging file and selected parts into the database:
+	After running the SDLB pipeline the data should be downloaded into the staging file and selected parts into the table `stg_ab:`
 	- csv file: in the first step we downloaded the CSV file.
 This can be verified, e.g. by inspecting the data directory in the Databricks CLI using `databricks fs ls dbfs:/data/stg-ab` or running in a Workspace Python notebook `!ls /dbfs/data/stg-ab`
 	- database: in the second phase specific columns are put into the database.
 This can be verified in the Workspace -> Data -> default -> stg_ab
 	![select table](select_table.png)